 My Definition of Authenticity: Be With Where You Are

-As a few of you may know, in August I will be launching my very first course: 30 Days of Authenticity.
-With that coming up, I am finding the need to share my heart and what is going on with me on a deeper level than I previously have.
+As a few of you may know, I have launched my very first course: Becoming Authentically You With that coming up, I am finding the need to share my heart and what is going on with me on a deeper level than I previously have.
 I wanted to start with my current definition of authenticity.
 If I had to break it down into words I would use the following: BE WITH WHERE YOU ARE

 So where am I at currently?
 I am working on balance, both within myself and within my relationships with others.
 There is so much moving through me currently that I am struggling to with two main things:

 BEING FULLY PRESENT: This means staying, living, accepting the reality of what is.
 Being grounded in the here and now, not dwelling in the past or worrying/fantasizing about the future

 FOCUSING: this has been the biggest challenge recently actually.
 I have a lot of conflicting priorities and focus areas, and have been known to multi-task.
 I'm finding that multitasking doesn't actually serve me...
 AT ALL.
 There are only so many hours in the day, and I'm not actually having enough time to get everything done that I would like to, so I've needed to prioritize and focus.